-The Politics of Policing brings together Spanish artist collective Democracia, Navine G. Khan-Dossos and Jennifer Jones, Baroness Jones of Moulsecoomb in a conversation moderated by Andrea Phillips.
+The Politics of Policing brings together Spanish artist collective Democracia, Navine G. Khan-Dossos and Jenny Jones, Baroness Jones of Moulsecoomb in a conversation moderated by Andrea Phillips.
 This event builds upon a series of workshops and talks that constitute an integral part of Navine G. Khan-Dossos' exhibition There Is No Alternative at The Showroom.
 Each is aimed at creating new platforms for public debate around the UK government’s contested counter-terrorism strategy Prevent.

 Organised in collaboration with a/political, the panel discussion is also framed in the context of the first UK presentation of the publication We Protect You From Yourselves, 2018, a compilation of texts edited by theorist Felix Trautmann and Democracia.
 Conceived in the aftermath of the so-called ‘Ley Mordaza’ (or Gag Law) - a controversial public safety law in Spain, which like policies such as Prevent, are perceived to curtail freedom of expression - the book aims to offer further understanding of what constitutes policing social order.